afiqket/capstone-charts/README.md

 Webpage available at [afiqket.github.io/capstone-charts](https://afiqket.github.io/capstone-charts)

-How to reproduce the experiments
+How to reproduce the experiments:

 Claude
   Everything was done through Claude's CLI: Claude Code.
 Make sure that the model is Opus 4.7, since the Opus 4.8 recently came out.